-In the course of using them, iPods get wet.
+In the course of using them, iPhones and iPods sometimes get wet.
 It's just a fact of life.
-Whether we spill drinks on them, accidentally drop them in the tub, have kids who soak them in the sink, or any number of other watery mishaps, they iPods get wet.
+Whether we spill drinks on them, accidentally drop them in the tub, have kids who soak them in the sink, or any number of other watery mishaps, iPods and iPhones get wet.

-But a wet iPod doesn't necessarily mean a dead iPod.
-While sometimes a wet iPod can't be saved no matter what you do, before you declare your beloved gadget dead, try these tips:
+But a wet iPhone or iPod doesn't necessarily mean a dead iOS device.
+While sometimes a wet iPhone can't be saved no matter what you do, before you declare your beloved gadget dead, try these tips:

 Never turn it on – If your iPod is wet, never try to turn it on.
-If it's already on, turn it off/use the hold button as quickly as possible.
+Doing this can cause more damage to the electronics inside it.
+If it's already on, turn it off/lock it as quickly as possible.

-Shake the water out – Depending on how wet it got, you may be able see water in your iPod’s headphone jack, dock connector, or other areas.
-Shake the water out as much as possible and dry off the iPod.
+Shake the water out – Depending on how wet it got, you may be able see water in your iPhone's headphone jack, dock connector, or other areas.
+Shake the water out as much as possible and dry off the iPhone.

 Leave it in a warm place – Once you've gotten the water you can see out of the way, keep your iPod off and leave it somewhere warm to dry for a few days.
 A lot of people like to leave a wet iPod on the top of a TV, where the heat from the TV will help to dry the inside of the device, but choose whatever tactic you like.

-Use a hair dryer – If you want to try a more immediate approach, try blowing a hair dryer, on low power, on the wet iPod about a day after it got wet.
+Use a hair dryer – Be very careful with this one.
+It can work for some people (it's worked for me), but you can also damage your iPod this way.
+If you decide to try it, blow a hair dryer, on low power, on the wet iPod about a day after it got wet.
 Don't use anything more intense than low, though.

-Try a repair company – If none of these tactics work, there are iPod repair companies that specialize in saving wet iPods.
+Try a repair company – If none of these tactics work, there are iPhone repair companies that specialize in saving wet iPhones.
 A little time at your favorite search engine can put you in touch with a number of good vendors.

-Try Apple - A new Apple policy introduced in May 2009, though not advertised, reportedly has Apple willing to trade submerged iPhones for refurbished models for US$199 (no word on replacement of iPods).
+Try Apple - While moisture damage isn't covered by Apple warranties, a new Apple policy introduced in May 2009, though not advertised, reportedly has Apple willing to trade submerged iPhones for refurbished models for US$199 (no word on replacement of iPods).
 You'll likely need to request this offer and be able to demonstrate that the iPhone was submerged.